New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Noise studies

 \section{Noise studies}

 The low occupancy of highly-granular calorimeters operated at lepton colliders allows for local triggering.
-For pulsed, linear colliders (not so for continuous, circular colliders), the data can be locally stored until the end of a bunch spill, and converted and readout outside the acquisition period.
-This operating mode allows to reduce the power consumption, but renders the electronics highly sensitive to noisy channels and collective modes, which can fill the local memories, effectively blinding the ASICs.
-A careful tuning of the threshold (common to all channels in the SKIROC2), and masking of the noisier channels is mandatory, and can only be done in beam\footnote{the signal-to-noise ratio is vastly different in cosmics and beam operations, especially due to pulsing operation.}.
+For pulsed linear colliders (not so for continuous circular ones), the data can be locally stored until the end of a bunch spill, converted and readout outside the acquisition period.
+This operating mode present advantages to reduce the power consumption, but renders the electronics highly sensitive to noisy channels (and collective modes), which by filling the local memories effectively blind their ASICs neighbours.
+The tuning of the threshold (common to the 64 channel in the SKIROC2) and masking of the noisier channels is mandatory, and can only be done with beam data~\footnote{~the signal-to-noise ratio is vastly different in cosmic and beam operations, especially due to pulsing operation.}.

-The partial zero-suppression of the SKIROC2, where a single 'hit', defined as a channel above threshold, triggers the readout of all channels, ensures the recording of many noise signal in both high and low-gain branches.
+The partial zero-suppression is made by the SKIROC2 ASICs: any channel above threshold, defined as a `hit', triggers the readout of the 64 channels.
+This ensures the recording of many noise signal in both high and low-gain branches.
 These were analysed in terms of coherent and incoherent sources, using the framework of~\cite{frisson_coherent_2014}: assuming Gaussian noise sources, the inter-channel correlation allows quantifying the different contributions.
-The 230,400 memories cells have been analysed, the pedestal and incoherent noise extracted (see fig~\ref*{pic:noise} for the high-gain branch.).
+The 230,400 memories (15 layers of 1024 channels, each with 15 memory slots) have been analysed, the pedestal and incoherent noise extracted (see Fig.~\ref*{pic:noise-maps} for the high-gain branch).
 The pedestal distribution exhibits primarily a per-chip correlation, due to the ASICs technological analogue dispersion.

-Using a pre-amplifier feedback capacitance of 0.8\u{pF}, the incoherent noise is found in the 2.5 to 3.5 ADC-count range, depending essentially on the wafer thickness.
-This must be compared to the signal of a MIP, ranging between 70 and 140 ADC-counts for 320 and 650\u{μm} sensors respectively\footnote{this translates to SNR of 20 to 40 for that branch.}, and is similar to previous results using individual fitting of the channels~\cite{kawagoe_beam_2019}.
+The incoherent noise is found in the 2.5 to 3.5 ADC counts range, depending essentially on the FEV type (see Fig.~\ref*{pic:noise}).
+This must be compared to the signal of a MIP, ranging between 70 and 140 ADC counts for 320 and 650\u{μm} sensors respectively~\footnote{~this translates to SNR of 20 to 40 for that branch.}, and is similar to previous results using individual fitting of the channels~\cite{kawagoe_beam_2019}.

-The noise pattern is now well identified, with a clear influence of power lines near the SLBoard, a recurring problematic channel number (37) on all ASICs, occasionally affecting its neighbours, plus some random rogue ones.
-The FEV13 design tackled most of the issues (but channel 37).
+The noise pattern is now well identified, with a clear influence of power lines near the SLboards, a recurring problematic channel number (37) on all ASICs, occasionally affecting its neighbours, plus some random rogue ones.
+The FEV13 design tackled most of the issues (but the channel 37).